suryavamsigara/auto-watcher/README.md

     ```

 **Step 3: Wait**
-A browser will open.
+* A browser will open.
-If it asks you to log in, you have 5 minutes to login.
+* If it asks you to log in, you have 5 minutes to login.
-Once logged in, the terminal will show a list of your courses.
+* Once logged in, the terminal will show a list of your courses.
-Type the number of the course you want to complete, hit Enter, and let it do the rest!
+* Type the number of the course you want to complete, hit Enter, and don't touch anything.
+Let it do the rest!
+* Keep the browser window in full screen.